yuygfgg/vapoursynth-classic/doc/pythonreference.rst

    the Core will be instantiated with the default options.
 This is the preferred way to reference the core.

-.. py:function:: set_message_handler(handler_func)

-   Sets a function to handle all debug output and fatal errors.
-The function should have the form *handler(level, message)*, where level corresponds to the vapoursynth.mt constants.
-Passing *None* restores the default handler, which prints to stderr.

 .. py:function:: get_outputs()

    Return a read-only mapping of all outputs registered on the current node.